jade-codes/AzureTRE/templates/workspace_services/aks/README.md

-# AKS Workspace Service for Azure TRE
+# AKS Workloads Service for Azure TRE

-This workspace service template provisions an Azure Kubernetes Service (AKS) cluster as part of a TRE workspace.
+This workloads service template provisions an Azure Kubernetes Service (AKS) cluster as part of a TRE workspace.
 The AKS cluster provides a container orchestration platform for running containerised workloads within the secure TRE environment.

 ## Architecture